Mar 7 2017

 To me that would be one of the more honorable things that could be said about you by someone.
 I know (fill in the blank with your name) and (your name again) don't lie.
 So in the end, if something like this can't honestly be said about you then it is going to be hard to build a business or to share anything.
 We appear to be going into a day and age of people not being very willing to put up with lies and dishonestly.
 People that know you, will know of your character, they will determine if they can work with you or not.
 People that you don't know, well they will watch for clues that reflect your character.
 If it is low, those of a higher character, in some way will decline to listen to you or work with you.
 No cleaver sales gimmick or approach will ever be successful in the end if your character isn't there to carry it.

 There are a number of aspects of having the necessary tools to build your business on and the very first one is your character.
-You can "fake it till you make it" all day long, and you may even make your business curve look like a rocket trajectory, which is good at first, but then it goes like a rocket, upppp and then downnnn, just like a rocket.
+You can "fake it till you make it" all day long, and you may even make your business curve look like a rocket trajectory, which is good at first, but then it goes like a rocket, up and then down, just like a rocket.
 That is the business curve of each and every fake it till you make it type.
 A business build on the solid character will always be a slow upward curve, but it will always be solid and secure.

-Perhaps a person can apply the idea of being a valuable asset in your customer's lives, enabling you will be able to get where you want to be.
+Perhaps a person can apply the idea of being a valuable asset in your customer's lives, enabling you to be able to get where you want to be.
 In the end, your character is what really matters.
 It controls and directs everything else.
 Think of your personal character to be like a magnet, that personal character will either repel or attract.
 The product is but a side note.